2013 Toyota/Save Mart 350: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions were held on June 21 in preparation for the race.
 The first session was 105 minutes, while second session was 90 minutes long.

 During the first practice session, Marcos Ambrose, for the Richard Petty Motorsports team, was quickest ahead of Juan Pablo Montoya in second and Casey Mears in third.
 Kurt Busch was scored fourth, and Jamie McMurray managed fifth.
 Biffle, Keselowski, Bowyer, Martin Truex Jr., and Joey Logano rounded out the top ten quickest drivers in the session.
 Bowyer had the quickest ten consecutive lap average with an average speed of 92.404 mph.
 In the final practice session for the race, Bowyer was quickest with a time of 75.765 seconds.
 McMurray followed in second, ahead of Kyle Busch and Edwards in third and fourth.
 Montoya, who was second quickest in second practice, could only manage fifth.

 Starting with this race, NASCAR changed qualifying procedures for Sprint Cup races held on the road courses.
 Rather than having one car attempt to qualify at a time, groups of either five or six cars were released in five-second intervals and had a five-minute time limit to complete their runs.
 McMurray clinched his ninth career pole position, with a lap time of 75.422 seconds and a speed of 94.986 mph.
 He was joined on the front row of the grid by Ambrose.
 Edwards qualified third, Biffle took fourth, and Bowyer started fifth.
 Kenseth, Kurt Busch, Logano, Kyle Busch, and Jeff Gordon completed the first ten positions on the grid.